 Air conveyors are most frequently employed to move soft goods like empty containers, boxes, and trays.
 A class of equipment known as an “air conveyor” uses air to transport goods and materials rather than mechanical belts or chains with speeds frequently reaching 1,000 fpm.
 They are not, however, just used with lightweight materials.
 Instead, materials-handling devices called air conveyors transport various things using pressurized air.
 Read More…

-Volkmann designs and manufactures hygienic, explosion-proof pneumatic vacuum conveying systems to safely transfer powders, pellets, granules, tablets, and other bulk materials from one point in a process to another while safeguarding particle integrity and mixture homogeneity.
-Proven worldwide in transferring foods, chemicals, pharmaceuticals, and more, the automated conveyors feature patented...$$$
+Volkmann designs and manufactures hygienic, explosion-proof pneumatic vacuum conveying systems to safely transfer powders, pellets, granules, tablets, and other bulk materials from one point in a process to another while safeguarding particle integrity.
+Proven worldwide in transferring foods, chemicals, pharmaceuticals, and more, the patented, automated conveyors eliminate the potential for...

 They can be found in companies that produce and sell vast quantities of goods and, as a result, require machinery to help move those goods from one location to another quickly and effectively.
 These devices are also known as pneumatic conveyors.